Authors:

 1. Preface

-With this compact collection of inspiring case examples and reflections, the report aims to serve as a springboard for further discussion around the topic.
+Through this compact collection of inspiring case examples and reflections, the report aims to serve as a springboard for further discussion around the topic.
 Ideally, it will also encourage readers to share more good examples of how students’ expertise has been of use in the working life of tourism.

 2. Cooperation between business and higher education – who benefits?